-Mr. Daal has been President of Canadian Real Estate for QuadReal Property Group since its establishment in June 2016, responsible for the company's domestic operations, including investment, development, and the management operation of the Canadian property portfolio.
-QuadReal is a global real estate company owned by the British Columbia Investment Management Corporation (BCI), one of Canada's largest institutional investors, and has managed assets valued at over \$67.1 billion
+Mr. Daal has been President of Canadian Real Estate for QuadReal Property Group ("QuadReal") since its establishment in June 2016, and is responsible for the company's domestic operations, including investment, development, and the management operation of the Canadian property portfolio.
+QuadReal is a global real estate company owned by the British Columbia Investment Management Corporation (BCI), one of Canada's largest institutional investors, and has managed assets valued at over \$73.8 billion.

-From 2000 to 2016, Mr. Daal worked at Bentall Kennedy Group, one of North America's largest real estate investment advisors and Canada's largest property manager, most recently as President and Chief Operating Officer, from 2009 to 2016.
-Prior to joining Bentall Kennedy, Mr. Daal held senior positions at CIBC Development Corporation and a private Toronto-based development company.
+From 2000 to 2016, Mr. Daal worked at BentallGreenoak, ("Bentall") one of North America's largest real estate investment advisors and Canada's largest property manager, most recently as President and Chief Operating Officer, from 2009 to 2016.
+Prior to joining Bentall, Mr. Daal held senior positions at CIBC Development Corporation and a private Toronto-based development company.
 Mr. Daal has over 30 years of experience in the real estate sector.

 Mr. Daal holds a Bachelor of Commerce degree from Wilfrid Laurier University and a Master of Business Administration degree from European University.
-He currently serves on the board Parkbridge Management LP.